-During fiscal year 2020, our subsidiary in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future; therefore, management believes it is more likely than not that all of the deferred tax assets of such subsidiary will not be utilized.
-Thus, a full valuation allowance of \$1.6 million for the deferred tax assets was set up as of June 26, 2020.
+During fiscal year 2021, our subsidiaries in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future.
+Therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
+Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was set up as of June 25, 2021.